The Sound of Thunder

 The initial sound reaches the ear with a loud bang, crack or snap.

-As the shock waves propagate away from the path of the lightening bolt, it stretches, diminishes, and becomes elongated.
+As the shock waves propagate away from the path of the lightning bolt, it stretches, diminishes, and becomes elongated.
 The sound is more muted.
 Then other shock waves from more distance locations arrive to the listener.
 Shock waves from different locations along the lightning bolt's path, arriving to the listener's ear at the same time, enhance the intensity of the sound.

 At large distances from the center, the shock wave (thunder) can be many miles across.
 The shock wave is greatly elongated.
 To the listener, it is the combination of the millions of shock waves that gives thunder the continuous booming/rumbling sound we hear.